 Fabric chair harnesses cost from just £10.

 Read the full Gro Company Chair Harness review.

 Discover what some of the best high chairs can offer in our guide to the Top 5 high chairs.

 What high chair features should I look out for?

-A decent five-point harness, properly adjusted and fitted, will prevent your wriggly baby from trying to stand up or climb out.
+A decent five-point harness, properly adjusted and fitted, will prevent a wriggling baby trying to stand up or climb out.

 As a general rule, our tests prove the bigger the tray, the better.
-Some trays come with places to hold a sippy cup, while others come with dual-layers – making cleaning up much easier as you just remove the top layer to wipe it down.
-Watch out for places where raisins could hide or Bolognese can be squished into, all of which can make cleaning a real pain.
+Some trays come with places to hold a sippy cup, while others come with removable tray inserts – making cleaning up much easier as you just remove the top layer to wipe it down.
+Watch out for places where, say, peas could hide or Bolognese can be squished into, all of which can make cleaning a real pain.

 A high chair that's easy to adjust makes mealtimes a lot simpler.
 We test and rate each high chair for how easy it is to use on a day-to-day basis, but we still recommend getting hands-on with a high chair in a shop to see how it feels before you buy, as you'll be using it a lot.

 Have a go at adjusting the tray, undoing the buckle on the harness and folding up the seat.
 You're likely to repeat these actions more than once a day – with a wriggly child in the seat – so it's essential to pick one you find easy to use and that won't become annoying.

 Not all high chairs fold up for easier storage, so if you're lacking in space at home to keep one out all the time, it's worth choosing a high chair that folds down easily and with minimal effort.
 Some can also stand independently when folded (rather than having to be propped against a wall).